populationgenomics/talos/design_docs/MOI_Checks.md

 3. Set of all samples Heterozygous at this locus
 4. Set of all samples Homozygous at this locus
 5. A Boolean for each category-label used in reanalysis
+   1. `Category_4` (_de novo_) is slightly different; this value is a list of Strings, identifying all samples which were confirmed to be _de novo_ for this variant call.
+This doesn't preclude other non-reference samples at this site, but sample ID presence in this list means all criteria of the _de novo_ test in Hail were satisfied.

 The AbstractVariant has a few internal methods

- - `is_classified`: returns True if any of the category booleans are set to True
+- `is_classified`: returns True if any category was assigned to this variant
+- `category_1_2_3`: returns True if any of category 1, 2, or 3 were assigned
- - `category_4_only`: returns True if only the category_4 boolean is True
+- `support_only`: returns True if only the supporting category was assigned
- - `category_ints`: returns an ordered list of integers for each True boolean
+- `category_ints`: returns a list of strings for each assigned category, i.e.
+  - if a variant is True for category 2 and 3, the return will be `[2, 3]`
-   - i.e. if a variant is True for category 2 and 4, the return will be `[2, 4]`
+  - if a variant is True for category 2 and 4, the return will be `[2, de_novo]`

-Based on rough calculations, each AbstractVariant consumes approximately 2.5KB, forming a smaller memory footprint than the same variant call in the VCF.
-There are a number of design factors that limit the size of the variants:

- - any variants not on Green genes are discarded
- - any transcripts not MANE or protein_coding are discarded
- - any remaining consequences which are unlikely to be relevant are discarded
+- `sample_specific_category_check`: returns True if the specific sample is _de novo_,
+or if the variant has category 1, 2, or 3 assigned

 ## Variant Gathering